 Who is Involved?

 The Carbon Offsets Program Oversight Committee reviews and approves recommendations put forward by the Carbon Offsets Working Group.
-Members of the Carbon Offsets Program Oversight Committee include:
+Members of the Carbon Offsets Program Oversight Committee have included representatives from the following:

 A supporting Carbon Offsets Working Group, comprised of faculty, staff, alumni, and students is charged with selecting and purchasing verified carbon offsets that meet an established set of standards.